parhamashur/Data-Visualization/README.md

 # Data-Visualization
-R codes for weather visualization.
+This project is a reproduction of a work by Brad Boehmke in a blog [<a href="https://rpubs.com/bradleyboehmke/weather_graphic">link</a>] on weather visualization.